jtomori/vex_tutorial/README.md

 // void does not return anything myRemPoints(@ptnum);

-// arguments are passed as references - fucntion can modify their original value scaleByTen(v@P);
+// arguments are passed by reference - function can modify their original value scaleByTen(v@P);

 // you can prevent voids from modifying variable references